 Can anyone guarantee a perfect result from an operation?

 No. The healing process happens differently in each patient.
 Therefore, there are many factors that are beyond the surgeon’s control.
 Beyond the usual criteria of proper training, pedigree, and technical skill, choosing a surgeon that you feel comfortable with is the most important thing to improve your chances of a positive experience.
 Both Dr. Jerome Liu and Dr. Tom Liu have gone to great lengths to refine their technical expertise and to train at the best institutions throughout the United States.
 More importantly, they will listen to your needs, provide an honest opinion, and cultivate the doctor-patient relationship.

 Do you charge a consultation fee?

-We charge a $100 consultation fee for a cosmetic evaluation.
-The $100 fee can be applied to surgery or injectables.
+We charge a non-refundable $150 consultation fee for a cosmetic evaluation.
+The $150 fee can be applied to surgery or injectables.
 This fee allows us to block off the necessary time to provide our patients with the highest quality service and we pride ourselves on our exceptional staff.
+In the event of a no-show or cancellation with less than 24 hours, the fee will be forfeited.
 When you schedule a consultation, you can be assured that we will always have your interests at heart.